telefonicaid/iot-activation/tutorials/Arduino_AWS.md

 ## Send a command

 To send a command to the device you must use the MQTT as explained in the previous section through the json that we provide.
 You can change this instruction as many times as needed.

-In this example you can turn off and endend the small LED on the board, but you are free to program your own instructions.
+In this example you can turn on and off the small LED on the board, but you are unrestricted to program your own instructions.
 Feel free!

 ```json
 # Turn on led